pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 Due to changing pandemic conditions, a vacation home in the mountains was rented so that, despite close contact between participants, the risk of infection from the outside could be kept to a minimum.
 So instead of holding the program as a hackathon in the city in spring, it was moved to the summer and took place from July 20th to July 25th.

-To create a selection of artists we published an Open Call that was distributed as a website designed by Alyona Ciobanu.
-Inspired by a previous call for a residency at Babycastles[^10], we decided to create a form that does not ask for CVs or portfolios, but focuses on a project idea and what kind of knowledge the participant is seeking from others and is able to share.
+To create a selection of artists we published an Open Call that was distributed as a website[^10] designed by Alyona Ciobanu.
+Inspired by a previous call for a residency at Babycastles[^11], we decided to create a form that does not ask for CVs or portfolios, but focuses on a project idea and what kind of knowledge the participant is seeking from others and is able to share.
 31 artists based in Europe and the Americas responded to the call of which 12 were selected by us.
 The artists were chosen with a view to diversity of their projects, origin and gender.
 Among others, people from China, Japan, USA, Brazil, Colombia, Russia, Germany, Poland and Slovenia were invited to gather in Austria.
 The planned projects ranged from remote-controlled robots, to philosophical debates, to music pieces with embodied AI.

-But before we physically met in Gosau an internet forum[^11] was set up for participants to introduce themselves and initiate discussions and suggestions on content.
+But before we physically met in Gosau an internet forum[^12] was set up for participants to introduce themselves and initiate discussions and suggestions on content.
 The forum also served to communicate organizational necessities in an easily accessible and quick manner.
 Apart from the asynchronous text-based interaction, we held two video conferences in which Rosi read a story on narratives of AI that served as a basis for discussion.

 One participant from Colombia joined us from the Andes mountains during the project week and would stay in contact with us only through the forum and video conferences.